’90 Day Fiance’ Stars Pedro And Chantel Jimeno Are Getting A Spinoff

 The series will include appearances by Everett’s parents Karen and Thomas and her siblings River and Winter.
 Jimeno’s mother Lidia and his sister Nicole are also slated to appear.

-The Family Chantel will present viewers with the ongoing drama surrounding Everett and Jimeno that began when Everett lied to family about their relationship.
+The Family Chantel will present viewers with the ongoing drama surrounding Everett and Jimeno that began when Everett lied to her family about their relationship.

 Jimeno and Everett secretly got engaged after a whirlwind romance in the Dominican Republic.